kevinhagenaars/SecureSecrets/README.md

-# Secure secrets for Azure Key Vault
+# Secure secrets for Azure DevOps

 This extension let's you generate strong secrets within your CI/CD pipeline and insert them directly in your Azure Key Vault.
 You can also add your own secret values into the selected Key Vault.